grosscol/dotty/notes-ubuntu.md

 ## Bashrc additions

 ### PS1 terminated by a neat unicode char ⇶ ⥈ ⮞ ∫
-Use integration symbold because the command line is the ultimate _integrated_ development environment.
+Use integration symbold because the command line is the _integrated_ development environment.
 (◔_◔)
 ```sh
   parse_pwd(){